 This Monastic Moment: The War of the Spirit and the Rule of Love

-By John de Gruchy
+By John W. de Gruchy

 A reflection on this current period and a call to embrace the opportunities God has given.